waynegramlich/bus_home/README.md

   This module drives up to 10 of the popular HC-SR04 sonar modules.

 * [bus_usb_power](https://github.com/waynegramlich/bus_usb_power):
-  This module is a power distribution board for Bus with an On/Off switch.
-It has 4 USB power ports to supply a total of 3 Amperes at 5V.
-In addition, it allows either dual or single battery configurations.
-The single battery configuration requires an additional 6V voltage regulator board.
-There are 6 Ampere fuses for each bus.
+  This module is a power distribution board for Bus.
+It can take power in via a batter or via a USB power pack.
+Depending upon which DC/DC regulatars are plugged in, it can generate up 2A@5V on a pair of USB power recepticles.
+Likewise, it provides power to to the `LPWR` and `BPWR` lines on the bus.

 ### Modules Being Developed: